Variables

 nf95_gunp_var

 stands for “NetCDF95 get unpacked variable”.
-This procedure looks for attributes scale_factor
+This

 or add_offset

-reads and unpacks the variable, else it has the same result as nf95_get_var
+reads and unpacks the variable, else it has the same

 .
 If the attributes scale_factor

-and add_offset
+add_offset

 are absent then the cost of nf95_gunp_var

-compared to nf95_get_var
+compared to

-is just the cost of checking the presence of these attributes.
+is just the cost of checking the presence of these

 Note that unpacked values can only be real or double precision.

-If the packed variable has missing values then you can choose a missing value for the unpacked variable.
-If you do not specify the new_missing
+If the packed variable has missing values then you can choose a

-argument then the default missing value, NF95_FILL_REAL
+argument then the default missing value,

-or NF95_FILL_double
+or nf95_fill_double

 , will be used.